A topic from the subject of Chemical Education in Chemistry.

 Procedure

-2. Place the sample in the combustion chamber of the combustion apparatus.
+4. Place the boat and sample into the combustion chamber of the combustion apparatus.
+Ensure the apparatus is properly assembled with absorbents for CO2 and H2O in place.

-4. Ignite the sample and allow it to burn completely.
+6. Carefully ignite the sample and allow it to burn completely.
+Maintain a steady flow of oxygen throughout the combustion.

 Data Analysis